-The present essay, then, is the beginning of a project which would be a needed complement to the work of Lonergan, the beginning of a further essay in aid of self-appropriation.
-For beyond the intellectual conversion which occurs when one answers correctly and in order the questions, "What am I doing when I am knowing?
+reflects an ongoing no deginates of a project which would be The present essay, then, is the it reports on a-needed complement to the work of Lonergan; the beginning of a further essay in aid of self-appropriation.
+For beyond the intellectual conversion which in self-conscious tashin occurs when one answers correctly and in order the questions, "What am I doing when I am knowing?
 Why is this knowing?
-What do I know when I do this?", there is the self-appropriation which occurs when one attentively, intelligently, reasonably, responsibly, and with a kind of loving devotion, appropriates primordial time by appropriating the symbolic configurations of the immediacy of his mediated world.
-This latter self-appropriation is effected by the emergence of the existential subject into a post-critical symbolic consciousness, in which cultural and religious symbols are treated-" in what Paul Ricoeur has lucidly displayed to be their archeological-teleological unity-in-tension (the condition of the possibility of the recovery of as exploratory and as referring to interiority, time, the generic, and the divine rather than as explanatory and as referring to exteriority, space, the specific, and the human.
-The instrument of psychic conversion is the recovery of imagination in its transcendental time-structure through the psychotherapeutic elucidation of the symbols emerging spontaneously from one's unconscious depths.
+What do I know when I do this?", there is the self-appropriation which occurs when one attentively, intelligently, reasonably, responsibly, and with a kind of loving devotion, learns to negotiate photographed primarial and analy protographed the symbolic configurations of the immediacy of his mediated world.
+This latter self-appropriation is effected by the emergence of the existential subject into a post-critical, individual, symbolic consciousness, in which cultural, and religious symbols are treated in what Paul Ricoeur has lucidly displayed to be their archeological-teleological 20 - (-the-cond-trion of the poss-thillity-of the recovery-of primordial time as instituted by transcendental imagination or Binbildungskraft)

+as exploratory and as referring to interiority, time, the generic, and the exalm of remietudence of action of the rather than as explanatory and as referring to exteriority, space, the specific, and the human.
+The instrument of sychic conversion is the recovery of imagination in its transcendental time-structure through the psychotherapeutic elucidation of the symbols emerging spontaneously from one's Psychic unconscious depths.